tmuras/moosh/README.md

 ============

 Moosh stands for MOOdle SHell.
 It is a commandline tool that will allow you to perform most common Moodle tasks.
-It's inspired by Drush - a similar tool for Drupal.
+It's inspired by Drush - a similar tool for Drupal. moosh is licenced under GNU GPL v3 or any later.

 I've created it when I realized how much time I waste each time I debug/test some Moodle issue and need to setup my environment.
 Here is for example how you can create 5 Moodle user accounts with moosh: